-The State Water Resources Control Board is expected to adopt the statewide trash amendments in late 2014.
-The current draft amendments include as a compliance route the installation of full-capture devices in the priority land use areas of high density residential, industrial, commercial, mixed urban and public transportation stations.
+The State Water Resources Control Board has adopted the Statewide Trash Amendments.
+The amendments include as a compliance route the installation of full-capture devices in the priority land use areas of high density residential, industrial, commercial, mixed urban and public transportation stations.
 These structural control measures are expected to result in significant reductions in trash loading.
 Also, since pollutants such as organics can adhere to plastic trash, secondary reductions for non-trash pollutants may be expected.